Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese

-Put the can of Hatch Green Chile Enchilada Sauce into a small pan and simmer on the stove until the sauce is slightly thickened and reduced to one cup.
+Put the can of Green Chile Enchilada Sauce into a small pan and simmer on the stove until the sauce is slightly thickened and reduced to one cup.
+(If you need gluten-free be sure to choose a brand of green chile sauce that doesn’t contain wheat.
+One is La Victoria.)

 Heat olive oil in a large heavy frying pan, and saute the chopped onion and green bell pepper until the vegetables are soft and starting to brown, about 5 minutes.